learnlatex/learnlatex.github.io/en/lesson-12.md

 Running a second tool as well as LaTeX is handled in different ways by different editors.
-For our online examples, there are some 'behind the scenes' scripts that do everything in one go; that's true for LaTeX.Online, LaTeX-on-HTTP and Overleaf.
+For our online examples, there are some 'behind the scenes' scripts that do everything in one go.
 Your editor might have a single 'do stuff' button or you might have to choose to run BibTeX or Biber manually between LaTeX runs.